DanielSabba/MLOps22/README.md

 using this data to build predictive models and make data-driven decisions.
 In addition to analyzing data, a data scientist may also be involved in communicating their findings to stakeholders and collaborating with other team members to implement data-driven solutions.<br>

-* **Data Engineer (Yossi)** - A data engineer plays a crucial role in a project by building the infrastructure to store, process, and analyze large amounts of data.
-They are responsible for designing, building, maintaining, and optimizing data pipelines to facilitate the efficient flow of data between systems.
-Data engineers work closely with data scientists and other team members to understand the data needs of the project and to ensure that the data is structured and organized in a way that is suitable for analysis.<br>
 * **Project Lead (Jonathan)** - A project lead plays a crucial role in a project by providing direction, leadership, and guidance to the team.
 They are responsible for managing the project from start to finish, including setting project goals and objectives, developing a project plan, and ensuring that